endoflife-date/endoflife.date/products/lineageos.md

 LineageOS maintains two versions at the same time.
 Devices that are not ported to one of the two latest versions stop being supported.
 A list of supported devices is available at the [LineageOS Wiki](https://wiki.lineageos.org/devices/).

-The 16.0 branch still gets security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions.
+The 16.0 and 17.0 branches still get security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions.